albill/albill.github.com/_posts/2003-07-08-a-group-is-its-own-worst-enemy.markdown

 ---
+author: admin
+date: '2003-07-08 20:15:00'
 layout: post
+slug: a-group-is-its-own-worst-enemy
+status: publish
 title: A Group is its own worst enemy
-published: true
-meta:
-  ljID: "2492"
-tags:
+wordpress_id: '1630'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 One of the better things about online groups and collaboration that I&apos;ve read in a long time.
 It has a lot to say about non-online groups as well.